magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 that truth does exist in the world, and thus it is possible for us to practise to realize it.

-For instance, , feelings, thoughts, imagination, etc., are all uncertain.
+For instance, *‘nāma dhamma’*, feelings, thoughts, imagination, etc., are all uncertain.
 When anger arises, it grows and changes and finally disappears.
 Happiness, too, arises, grows and changes and finally disappears.
 They are empty.
 They are not any ‘thing’.
 This is always the way of all things, both mentally and materially.
 Internally, there are